lammps/lammps/doc/src/pair_mliap.rst

 quantities that characterize the atomic positions (*descriptor*).
 By defining *model* and *descriptor* separately, it is possible to use many different models with a given descriptor, or many different descriptors with a given model.
-The pair style currently supports just one descriptor style, but it is is straightforward to add new descriptor styles.
+The pair style currently supports only *sna* and *so3* descriptor styles, but it is is straightforward to add new descriptor styles.

 The SNAP descriptor style *sna* is the same as that used by